equinor/radix-public-site/public-site/docs/radix-config/index.md

 ```

 Job specific arguments must be sent in the request body to the [job-scheduler](/guides/jobs/job-manager-and-job-api.md) as a JSON document with an element named `payload` and a value of type string.

+The data type of the `payload` value is string, and it can therefore contain any type of data (text, json, binary) as long as you encode it as a string, e.g. base64, when sending it to the job-scheduler, and decoding it when reading it from the mounted file inside the job container.
 The content of the payload is then mounted into the job container as a file named `payload` in the directory specified in the `payload.path`.
+The max size of the payload is 1MB.

 In the example above, a payload sent to the job-scheduler will be mounted as file `/compute/args/payload`

 ### `resources`